NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### Configure Gitea

 Now that we have installed Gitea we can proceed with the configuration part.
-Navigate in the browser to the following URL `http://localhost:3000` from our home server and you should be greeted with the Gitea _Initial Configuration_ screen.
+Navigate in the browser to the following URL `http://localhost:3000` from your home server and you should be greeted with the Gitea _Initial Configuration_ screen.

 ![](.attachments/selfhost-gitea-init-config.png "Gitea Initial Configuration")

+If you strictly followed the instruction, it will require minimum input from you:

+- **Database Settings**
+  - _Password:_ enter the PostgreSQL user password used on previous steps
+- **General Settings**
+  - _Gitea Base URL:_ enter the intended entry point URL for your Git server (example: `https://git.example.com`), please note that you must own that domain name
+  - _Enable Update Checker:_ check
+- **Optional Settings**
+  - _Disable Self-Registration:_ check
+  - _Require Sign-In to View Pages:_ check
+  - _Administrator Account Settings:_ enter username, email and password for new administrative account of Gitea server

+Once you have set everything, you can go ahead and press the _Install Gitea_ button located at the bottom of the web page.

 ## Expose Git server to the Internet